redpanda-data/connect/docs/processors/README.md

 try: []
 ```

-Behaves similarly to the [`process_batch`](#process_batch) processor,
+Behaves similarly to the [`for_each`](#for_each) processor, where a
-where a list of child processors are applied to individual messages of a batch.
+list of child processors are applied to individual messages of a batch.
+However,
-However, if a processor fails for a message then that message will skip all
+if a processor fails for a message then that message will skip all following
-following processors.
+processors.

 For example, with the following config: